PistonDevelopers/rust-empty/README.md

 ##Usage

 Copy 'Makefile' to an empty folder.
-In the Terminal window, 'make':
+In the Terminal window, type 'make':

 ```
 --- rust-empty (0.1 006)